What is rhinitis?

 - Chronic sinus infections are a relatively common cause of persistent nasal symptoms.
 Patients may have very obvious symptoms such as thick yellow/green nasal discharge or post-nasal drainage.
 Sometimes, however, a CAT scan of the sinuses is needed to help identify a chronic sinus infection.
 Untreated chronic sinus infections can last for many months or longer.
 Treating chronic nasal inflammation from allergies can help prevent chronic sinus infections.

-Clarity Allergy Center provides comprehensive diagnosis and treatment of allergic rhinitis (hay fever) in the Chicago-land area.
+Clarity Allergy Center provides comprehensive diagnosis and treatment of allergic rhinitis (hay fever) in Chicago.
 In addition to serving the Chicago area, Clarity Allergy Center has an office in Arlington Heights and conveniently serves the following surrounding areas:

 Morton Grove, Skokie, Lincolnwood, Glenview, Evanston, Des Plaines, Park Ridge, Niles, Kenilworth, Wilmette, Mount Prospect, Palatine, Elk Grove, Buffalo Grove, Bartlett, Lake Zurich, Schaumburg, and Elgin.